Binary Literacy: Static Reverse Engineering by Rolf Rolles

 With the above in hand, we are prepared to statically analyze any C-compiled binary of our choosing, and we shall spend the rest of the class reverse engineering binaries both in live and individual sessions.
 These binaries will consist of live malware, but it needs to be stressed that this is not a course on malware specifically: it is a course on reverse engineering in general, and its techniques are applicable to all sub-fields thereof (e.g. malware, security, interoperability).

 Requirements: A laptop with IDA Pro installed on it (any recent version will do); a firm grasp of the English language; exposure to x86 assembly language is assumed (it will be briefly reviewed, but not treated in depth).

 Rolf has been reverse engineering for over a decade.
 He recently finished giving a series of workshops on reverse engineering to various interested parties across the United States.
 Before that he worked for Sabre Security and was for a time the sole developer of BinDiff.
-He is now working on a new book amongst various other projects and is preparing for a summer internship at Berkeley, working on the BitBlaze project.
 Some samples of his work can be found here, here, and here.

 To register for a training session, download and fill this file and mail it to registration.training2011 recon cx